Big brown bat: Hibernation

 Big brown bats enter into hibernation around November, often in a location less than 80 km away from their summer roosts.
 Big brown bats often hibernate by themselves, or in small groups.
 While some big brown bats hibernate in subterranean locations such as caves and underground mines, most can be found in warm man-made structures.
 Big brown bats tolerate cold weather fairly well, although they can be negatively affected by major changes in temperature.
 It is fairly common for some hibernating big brown bats to awaken temporarily and seek warmer shelter, locate water, and even mate.
 Big brown bats come out of hibernation in the spring.
+The big brown bat has large deposits of brown fat, which provides the bats with a source of energy to rapidly increase body temperature upon arousal from hibernation.
+In the summer, big brown bats substantially reduce their brown fat deposits, which are less than half of their winter size.

 Predators, parasites, and disease

 The big brown bat has few natural predators.
-Depredation occurs opportunistically, with common grackles, American kestrels, owls, long-tailed weasels, and American bullfrogs as known predators.
+Predation occurs opportunistically, with common grackles, American kestrels, owls, long-tailed weasels, and American bullfrogs as known predators.
 It is affected by a number of ectoparasites (external parasites) and endoparasites (internal parasites).
 Insect ectoparasites include Basilia (flies), Cimex (true bugs), and Myodopsylla (fleas).
 Several mites are ectoparasites as well, including Acanthopthirius, Cheletonella, Euschoengastia, Leptotrombidium, Macronyssus, Neospeleognathopsis, Neotrombicula, Olabidocarpus, Ornithodoros, Parasecia, Perissopalla, and Spinturnix.
 Endoparasites include nematodes, cestodes, and trematodes.

 Like all bats in the United States, big brown bats can be affected by rabies.
 The incubation period for rabies in this species can exceed four weeks, though the mean incubation period is 24 days.
 Rabid big brown bats will bite each other, which is the primary method of transmission from individual to individual.
 However, not all individuals will develop rabies after exposure to the virus.
 Some individuals have been observed with a sufficiently high rabies antibody concentration to confer immunity.
 Rabies immunity can be passed from mother to pup via passive immunity or from exposure to the bite of a rabid individual.
 Overall, a low proportion of big brown bats become infected with rabies.
 Populations of big brown bats in the Eastern United States have a different strain of rabies than the populations in the Western United States.
 In one study, only 10% of big brown bats were shedding the rabies virus through their saliva before exhibiting clinical symptoms of the disease; symptoms of rabies in big brown bats include acute weight loss, paralysis, ataxia (inability to coordinate muscle movement), paresis (weakness of voluntary movement), and unusual vocalizations.